WPGC History:

 1958

 WRNC-FM changed call letters to WPGC-FM in mid-March 1958.
 (Today the WRNC call letters are assigned to an AM Country station not presently on the air in suburban Atlanta).
 Power on the FM was reduced to 15.7KW.
-The FM temporarily went silent as new studios were constructed at the transmitter site.

 1959